Photo © Getty Images/Simon Winnall

 Travel insurance for medical emergencies in Tanzania

-Before you take off on your Tanzanian excursion, we recommend that you make an appointment with Runway Health-- an online travel clinic and our non-insurance service partner.
-The telehealth service offers online consultations 24/7 and can help you obtain necessary vaccinations or medications, such as malaria prevention and medication to help with altitude sickness and traveler’s diarrhea.
+Before you take off on your Tanzanian excursion, we recommend that you make an appointment with our non-insurance service partner who provides telehealth travel consultations.
+The service offers online consultations 24/7 and can help you obtain necessary vaccinations or medications, such as malaria prevention and medication to help with altitude sickness and traveler’s diarrhea.

 We also recommend packing a few basic supplies for your trip, as some things aren’t always available, especially in rural areas of Tanzania.
 Strong mosquito repellant to help prevent malaria, sunscreen, and bandages are a good place to start.